cssnano/cssnano/CONTRIBUTING.md

 ## How can I contribute to cssnano's code?

-Since version 4, we now develop in a [Lerna](https://github.com/lerna/lerna) monorepo.
+Since version 4, we develop in a monorepo.
 This is because a lot of transforms overlap with each other; it's easier to test them together.
 Other than this, you'll need Node.js, yarn & git installed.
 Then, you can run these commands to get the repository set up: